This process is highly technical and will require someone to create one or more automated scripts (using whatever programming language you prefer).

 - For position file format - see XML File Format (Positions)

-BEFORE you post your file, you should always verify that it is correctly structured and contains valid data (e.g. a valid email address format).
-This will avoid your file being rejected.
+BEFORE you post your files, you should always verify that they are correctly structured and contain valid data (e.g. a valid email address format) for every Active employee.
+This will avoid your files being rejected.
 To do this:

 - Call our REST API to retrieve the appropriate XSD schema file (see below)